dialex/start-testing/docs/tools/heuristics.md

 [Buster Benson](https://medium.com/better-humans/cognitive-bias-cheat-sheet-55a472476b18#.486tj1s6j) did an amazing job at collecting, explaining and summarising the most common biases that affect us.
 Here's a brief (or [visual](https://upload.wikimedia.org/wikipedia/commons/a/a4/The_Cognitive_Bias_Codex_-_180%2B_biases%2C_designed_by_John_Manoogian_III_%28jm3%29.png)) summary of the four groups of biases.

 > - **Too much information** — Our brain uses a few tricks to pick out the bits of info that are most likely going to be useful in some way.
-Examples:
 >   - We are drawn to details that confirm our own existing beliefs.
 >   - We notice flaws in others more easily than flaws in ourselves.
 >   - Repetition, changes in patterns, funny, or bizarre things grab our attention.
 > - **Not enough meaning** — The world is very confusing.
 We connect the dots, fill in the gaps with stuff we already think we know.
-Examples:
 >   - We find stories and patterns even in sparse data.
 >   - We imagine things and people we're familiar with as better.
 >   - We think we know what others are thinking.
 > - **Need to act fast** — We're constrained by time and information, yet we can't let that paralyse us.
-Examples:
 >   - We favour the immediate, relatable thing in front of us over the delayed and distant.
->
 >   - We're motivated to complete things that we've already invested time and energy in.
->
 >   - We prefer to preserve our status in a group, and to avoid irreversible decisions.
->
 > - **Not enough memory** — We keep what is most likely to prove useful in the future.
-Examples:
 >   - We discard specifics to form generalities.
 >   - We store memories differently based on how they were experienced.